Akash2king/CICD-Mean/README.md

 6. Network settings → **Allow SSH (port 22)** from your IP
 7. Network settings → **Allow HTTP (port 80)** from anywhere (`0.0.0.0/0`)
 8. Click **Launch Instance**

-> 📸 _Add screenshot of the EC2 Launch Instance page_

 ### Step 2 — Connect to the EC2 instance